akhanalcs/selfhosted-guides/services/recyclarr/README.md

      - [Quick Setup Templates](https://recyclarr.dev/guide/guide-configs)
      - [Configuration Examples](https://recyclarr.dev/reference/config-examples) - It shows different scenarios and also shows how to combine multiple configs into a single file for a single instance.
    - For 99% of users, this is enough.
-10. Copy the config files to your server
+10. If you created these files locally on your computer, upload them to your server now.
-    - This includes copying this `recyclarr` folder except the `screenshots` folder and the `README.md` file.
+    - If you decide to use my folder, copy the `recyclarr` folder except the `screenshots` folder and the `README.md` file.
 11. It runs on a schedule, but you can force it to run now
     ```bash
     $ docker exec recyclarr recyclarr sync